Skip to Main Content

 Skin Care for Feeding Tube Sites

-A young patient hanging from monkey bars with a feeding tube visible.
+A young boy hanging from monkey bars with a feeding tube visible.

-If your child needs a feeding tube for enteral nutrition, it is important to take care of the skin around the tube.
+If your child has a feeding tube, it is important to take care of the skin around the tube.
 This will reduce discomfort and lower the risk of infection and other problems.
-It is important to know what skin problems can occur, why they happen, and how to address them if they develop.

 General care for feeding tube sites